lucasrizoli/lucasrizoli.github.io/share/accessibility_in_games_resources.md

   * [International Game Developers' Assoc.
 Game Accessibility SIG](https://igda-gasig.org)
 #### Legalities
   * [CVAA and Gaming: Your Legal Responsibilities](http://gdcvault.com/play/1025005/The-CVAA-and-Gaming-Your) on GDC Vault - accessibility requirements of games that are legally enforceable starting January, 2019 (🇺🇸 law)
+   * [The CVAA and What it Means for Gaming Access](https://channel9.msdn.com/Shows/Level-Up/GAConf-2018-The-CVAA-and-What-it-Means-for-Gaming-Access) on Channel 9 - On US legislation relating to accessibility and video games on consoles